 2.4.3 4D SCHEDULING

-According to Malsane and Sheth (2015: 54), the lack of progression in the construction sector can be attributed to the fragmented nature of traditional project delivery, with use of 2D CompD CAD drawings is inadequate to maximise collaboration among project participants (Malsane and Sheth, 2015: 54).
+According to Malsane and Sheth (2015: 54), the lack of progression in the construction sector can be attributed to the fragmented nature of traditional project delivery, which uses 2D CompD CAD drawings is inadequate to maximise collaboration among project participants (Malsane and Sheth, 2015: 54).

 Engineers and architects typically generate fragmented CAD drawings for clients and contractors that lack cost and schedule integration and typically pose problems resulting in errors, project delays and cdback to estimate constructions costs, constrn does not offer this type of analysis.
-Table 2.6 describes the information provided by contractor building models to comprise of detailed building information, temporary components, specification information associated with each building component, analysis data related to performance levels and
+Table 2.6 describes the information provided by contractor building models that includes detailed building information, temporary components, specification information associated with each building component, analysis data related to performance levels and

 Table 2.
-4: Information provided by building models
+46: Information provided by building models